 Fact: The short-term supply disruptions and uncertainty are caused by the U.S.’ unhealthy dependence on a supply chain controlled by Chinese manufacturers.
 This industry has been subject to increases in logistics costs, skyrocketing polysilicon prices caused by a Chinese monopoly, concerns over Chinese forced labor, or other issues caused by a lack of control over our supply chain.
 If trade enforcement is abandoned, then the short-term disruptions and uncertainty will become long-term issues.
 We can solve these issues by supporting American solar manufacturers in rebuilding an alternative supply chain not over-reliant on Chinese companies.

-Myth: Climate goals can’t be met unless we continue our over-reliance on solar produced by Chinese companies in South East Asia.
+Myth: Climate goals can’t be met unless we continue our over-reliance on solar produced by Chinese companies in Southeast Asia.

-Fact: If the trade laws are enforced and American manufacturers don’t have to keep competing with solar panels produced by forced labor, then American workers will be able to supply more than 50% of U.S. needs by 2025 and 100% by 2030.
+Fact: If the trade laws are enforced and American manufacturers don’t have to keep competing with subsidized and dumped solar panels produced by forced labor, then American workers will be able to supply more than 50% of U.S. needs by 2025 and 100% by 2030.
 In fact, the U.S. will be in a position to export solar products globally and be a leader in promoting climate technology and solutions to nations around the world.
-There is also substantial capacity produced by manufacturers from allied countries such as India, Singapore, South Korea, Japan, and Europe, as well as non-Chinese manufacturers in South East Asia that can be utilized to allow us to meet our goals without an unhealthy over- reliance on Chinese companies.
+There is also substantial capacity produced by manufacturers from allied countries such as India, Singapore, South Korea, Japan, and Europe, as well as non-Chinese manufacturers in Southeast Asia that can be utilized to allow us to meet our goals without an unhealthy over- reliance on Chinese companies.

 Myth: Chinese solar products are true green products.

 Fact: Chinese solar products have a much higher carbon footprint than the U.S.-produced solar products because they use coal-fired electricity to power their factories.
 U.S. solar products have a much lower carbon footprint, with factories utilizing lower carbon sources of electricity such as hydropower.
+In fact, a recent study by Cornell University shows that use of U.S. made solar panels could cut emissions by 30%.

 One study from Howard University found that the average trade shock to exposed industries resulted in a 32.4 percent reduction in jobs, translating to 405,679 jobs that would have continued to exist had it not been for import penetration from China.
-Another, more recent study from the Economic Policy Institute found that the loss of good-paying, union manufacturing jobs are more acutely felt by many of Black, Indigenous, and BIPOC communities.
+Another more recent study from the Economic Policy Institute found that the loss of good-paying, union manufacturing jobs are more acutely felt by many Black, Indigenous, and BIPOC communities.

 American Solar Manufacturing and Jobs